 After the prolonged period of stress, a little spending on new experiences can improve our mental health and overall well-being.CNBC

 Revenge spend is an old, salty friend of mine.
-I have felt the urge to splurge after a six-month deployment to the sultry heat of the Middle East.
+I have felt the urge to splurge after a 6-month deployment to the sultry heat of the Middle East where steel walls dripped sweat just like the 5,000 sailors within those stifling walls.
 Last time, I was confined to a floating metal box of jets, jet fuel, and the world’s largest supply of sweaty sailors.

 This time a devastating pandemic created a confine that was distinctly smaller and more expensive.
 But, higher on the fun scale because I could shower longer than 15 minutes and had access to unrestricted internet.

 It’s a quiet feeling that builds.
 Everyday nuances grow until I feel overwhelmed by an urge to leave daily routines in the dust.
 Or go on vacation.